TG908/BasicBlog/Content/posts/swift-protocol-conformance-extension.md

 ## Feedback

 Do you like using extensions for protocol conformance?
 Did I forget any benefits of using extensions for protocol conformance?
-Let me know on [GitHub](https://github.com/tgymnich/BasicBlog/issues/2).
+Let me know on [GitHub Discussions](https://github.com/tgymnich/BasicBlog/discussions/8).